 The craftsman adjusts the timing of hitting the fabric with the needle to a few millimeters using his eye and intuition.
 The fabric will be finished into a blanket with a large volume by pressing the hair firmly from the bottom of the fabric.

 This process is only used with new Mayer blankets.
-The front pile is peeled out on the side of the ground with a needle and finished into a blanket.
+The front pile is peeled out on the back side with a needle and finished into a blanket.
 By slowly and repeatedly raising the pile using gentle force, fine piles come out.

 Only craftsmen with decades of experience can exquisitely adjust the degree of brushing.

-After brushing, the fabric’s pile shrinks.
+After steaming, the fabric’s pile shrinks.
 Thus, heat is applied to the fabric to stretch out the pile, which produces gloss and volume.
-Simultaneously, the fabric becomes softer by applying a high temperature of about 200 degrees higher than room temperature .
+Simultaneously, the fabric becomes softer by applying a high temperature of about 200 degrees much higher than room temperature .

 The shrunk pile is then stretched straight.
 If we compare the pile to human hair, it is like applying a straightening iron .